 Membership in trade unions or organizations affiliated with trade unions is prohibited for members of a police service, subject to certain exceptions.
-Certain members of a police service are prohibited from being or remaining members of a police association.
+Certain members of a police service are prohibited from being or remaining members of a police association if their position would likely give rise to a conflict of interest in respect of labour relations matters.